Built by Metorial, the integration platform for agentic AI.

 • calendarIds (array of strings, required): List of calendar IDs to check

-• timeMin (string, required): Start of time range to check in ISO 8601 format
+• timeMin (string, required): Start of time range in ISO 8601 format

-• timeMax (string, required): End of time range to check in ISO 8601 format
+• timeMax (string, required): End of time range in ISO 8601 format

 Resource Templates